About PIRI

 World leader in parent–infant mental health research

-The Parent-Infant Research Institute (PIRI) is a not-for-profit research institute based in Melbourne, Australia.
-It is the first independent Australian research institute established to tackle the burden of perinatal mental illness.
-PIRI’s mission is to improve the well-being of parents and infants in the early years of life.
+The Parent-Infant Research Institute (PIRI) is a not-for-profit research institute based in Melbourne, Australia, and the first independent Australian institute established to address the burden of perinatal mental health difficulties.

-PIRI conducts leading research in the areas of parent-infant difficulties, prematurity, antenatal and postnatal depression.
-PIRI has developed a number of evidence-based programs to support parents and infants, including:
+PIRI conducts leading research across parent–infant relationships, prematurity, and antenatal and postnatal depression.
+This work underpins the development of evidence-based programs and services designed to support parents and infants during pregnancy and the first years of life.

-• Getting Ahead of Postnatal Depression: A group or individual treatment program for postnatal depression.
+• Getting Ahead of Postnatal Depression – group and individual treatment for postnatal depression

-• PIRI also provides training and education for health professionals on parent-infant mental health.
+PIRI also provides education and training for health professionals working in parent–infant mental health.